YannikLAB/Excel_Project_Data_Analytics/README.md

 ## Acknowledgements
 I want to express my gratitude to Data Analyst and YouTuber Luke Barousse, whose guidance has been invaluable to me during this project.

-### Salary Analysis
-This analysis helps both employers and employees understsand the optimal skillset for jobs in the data sciende market.
-Employees can use this analysis to inspect which skills top employers request.
-Employers can use it to learn about the right skill set for a given role.